uannechristella-lgtm/safe-report-web-application/README.md

 SAFE-REPORT WEB APPLICATION

-Safe-report is a web application designed to allow users to report issues safely and easily.
+Safe-report web application: is a web application designed to allow users to report issues safely and easily.
 It focuses on clarity, trust, and accessibility for vulnerable groups.

 TECHNOLOGIES USED
 1. Html: Hypertext markup language
 2. CSS: Cascading style sheet

 HOW TO RUN THE PROJECT
 1. Open repository
 2. Open the folder
 3. Open “index.html” in a browser

 PROJECT STRUCTURE
 •	Index.html
 •	Safereport_about.html